2000s in music: Pop rock

-In the early 2000s, the power pop and pop rock trend also spread to female musicians.
+In the early 2000s, the power pop and pop rock trend also spread to women musicians.
 Michelle Branch became successful in 2001 with her song "Everywhere".
 Her success continued with her second album singles "Are You Happy Now?" and "Breathe".
 Kelly Clarkson was also another prominent female artist of this movement, rivaling the success of Avril Lavigne.
-The first winner on the hit reality TV show " American Idol", Clarkson started off her musical career with Contemporary R&B hit songs such as "A Moment Like This" and "Miss Independent" and catapulted to cultural icon status in the mid-2000s with aggressive songs such as "Since U Been Gone" and "Behind These Hazel Eyes".
+The first winner on the hit reality TV show American Idol, Clarkson started off her musical career with contemporary R&B hit songs such as "A Moment Like This" and "Miss Independent" and catapulted to cultural icon status in the mid-2000s with aggressive songs such as "Since U Been Gone" and "Behind These Hazel Eyes".
 Clarkson strayed away from this sound in the late 2000s but continued to make pop rock hits.
 Other female pop rock and power pop artists who experienced Top 40 success in the 2000s included Alanis Morissette, Liz Phair, Ashlee Simpson, and Stacie Orrico.